hsinyuan-huang/hsinyuan-huang.github.io/_posts/2018-04-02-PhD_Decision.md

 ## Motivation

 Over the four undergraduate years, I have been fully immersing in machine learning research.
 From statistical learning theory, recommender system optimization to deep learning application in natural language processing, I have touched a wide range of different flavors in this field.
-It has been a fun ride, and I would never regret entering this field during my freshman year.
-However, after a long time of contemplation, I decided not to continue in the popular machine learning research (to continue in ML research, it would otherwise be great to choose the prestigious CMU machine learning department for Ph.D. study).
+It has been a fun ride, and I would be equally great to continue in this line of research.
+However, after a long time of contemplation, I decided not to continue in the popular machine learning research (to continue in ML research, I would otherwise choose the prestigious CMU machine learning department for Ph.D. study).

 <figure>
     <img src="{{site.url}}/assets/img/Caltech/AI_rank.png">
 </figure>

 Within these one or two years, a lot of people start to become interested in machine learning, and a large portion of them jump into this field.
-I believe the biggest reason is that the entry bar for deep learning has become pretty low.
-No rigorous math or brilliant algorithmic design is needed to do cutting-edge research.
+I believe the biggest reason is that the entry bar for deep learning has become relatively low.
+No advanced math or brilliant algorithmic design is needed to do cutting-edge research.
 I see this as a sign of maturity in the mainstream machine learning research (i.e., deep learning).
 This is great as machine learning can now have the maximum impact possible.
 However, I do not like participating in a mature and popular field.

 + As the field grows mature, there is not much room left for revolutionary improvement.
 And I would be a contributor rather than a pathfinder.
 + Since many people are interested in doing machine learning (deep learning) research, there is no urgent need for me to help the field grow.